TileDB-Inc/TileDB-VCF/documentation/README.md

 make notebooks
 ```

-> **NOTE** - The example notebooks run task graphs on TileDB Cloud, which requires a TileDB Cloud account and a valid API key.
+> **NOTE** - The example notebooks run task graphs on TileDB, which requires a TileDB account and a valid API key.

 ## Render Documentation